YoyoBL/Atsmai/README.md

 -  A list of all your entries, sorted by month, with the total of each month conveniently displayed on top
 -  Click on an entry and see the last 3 appearances of the same entry
 -  Add recurring expenses; Atsmai will add them for you automatically when the time comes
--  Upcoming expenses (from recurring expenses) displayed in the expenses entries page
+-  Upcoming expenses (from recurring expenses) displayed on the expenses entries page
 -  Search and display entries
 -  Profile page with edit option
 -  Admin CRM page